Porth yr Ogof: Cave features

 Porth yr Ogof is most often entered through the wide main entrance, either using a dry ledge on the left or by wading through the knee-deep river to the centre and right.
 The second most used entrance is called the Workman's or Tradesman's Entrance.
 A passage in the left of this entrance leads to a mud cavern.
 Challenging elements of the cave interior include the "Wormhole" (a curving crawl tube on the right wall of the main entrance), the "Letterbox" (a rectangular space in the passage) and the "Creek", further inside the cave.
 There are also two features named the "Washing Machine", both of which feature large expanses of water.

 Porth yr Ogof is now uncommercialised, and is used as a training cave for caving.
-There are two short potholes easily accessible to amateur potholers.
+There are two short pothole entrances accessible to cavers.
 The cave is generally wet.
 White Horse Pool, named after the shape of the calcite deposit on the back wall, is several metres in depth despite the shallowness of the edges, and there are many sumps (completely flooded passageways), the majority of which exist in the portions of the cave north of the Tradesman's Entrance.